IainStyles/Knowledge-Engineering-2025/Assessment/ECS8052 Assessment 1.md

 2. How many different types of nodes are there, and how many of each type are there? **[10 marks]**
 3. Produce a table that shows how often each type of node is in each type of relation. **[10 marks]**
 4. Construct and visualise an ontology for the graph that shows the different *types* of nodes and the relations between them.
 All nodes and edges should be clearly labelled. **[20 marks]**
-5. Model the ontology using first order logic, defining a predicate for each of the relations, specififying the domain of the variables, and using the statistics derived in part 3 to select the appropriate quantifier. **[20 marks]**
+5. Model the ontology using first order logic, defining a predicate for each of the relations, specififying the domain of the variables, and using the statistics derived in parts 1-3 to select the appropriate quantifier. **[20 marks]**
 6. Construct and visualise the Knowledge Graph.
 Comment ony any notable features that can be seen in the visualisation. **[30 marks]**

 *If you use a procedure that requires a random seed, you must use your student number as the random seed.
 Your code should give the same results each time it runs.*